uber-go/guide/style.md

 </td></tr>
 </tbody></table>

+#### Wait for goroutines to exit

-Given a goroutine with a predictable lifetime, or a goroutine that can be stopped with a signal, there must be a way to wait for the goroutine to exit.
+Given a goroutine spawned by the sytem, there must be a way to wait for the goroutine to exit.
 There are two popular ways to do this: